Condamine, Queensland: Facilities

 Condamine is serviced by a small hotel and a roadhouse.
 The Condamine BP roadhouse is an old style classic truckies' roadhouse.

 Education

 Condamine State School is a government primary (Prep-6) school for boys and girls at Kennedy Street (26.9250°S 150.1346°E).
 In 2016, the school had an enrolment of 32 students with 5 teachers (3 equivalent full-time) and 4 non-teaching staff (2 equivalent full-time).
 It is one of the oldest state primary schools in Queensland.
 In 2018, the school had an enrolment of 26 students with 4 teachers (3 full-time equivalent) and 4 non-teaching staff (2 full-time equivalent).

-There are no secondary schools in Condamine with the nearest government schools being Miles State High School in Miles, 34 kilometres (21 mi) north of Condamine.
+There are no secondary schools in Condamine with the nearest government secondary school being Miles State High School in Miles, 34 kilometres (21 mi) north of Condamine.

 Sport

 Condamine has a rugby union team which compete in the Darling Downs Rugby Union competition, against such teams as the University of Southern Queensland Rugby Union Club, Toowoomba Rangers Rugby Union Club, Toowoomba City Rugby Club, Roma Echidnas, the Condamine Cods, the Dalby Wheatmen, the Goondiwindi Emus, the Warwick Water Rats and the University of Queensland Rugby Union Club (Gatton Campus).